About Transit Benefit Policy

 What We Do

-- Consult, as appropriate, regarding Transportation Fringe Benefit Program activities among Federal, State, tribal, local governments, nongovernmental entities, the private sector, foreign governments, and international organizations.
+- Consult, as appropriate, and obtain information and guidance when necessary regarding the Transportation Fringe Benefit Program activities among federal, state, tribal, local governments, non-governmental entities, private sector, foreign governments, and international organizations.

-- Provide for the collection, development, dissemination, and exchange of information on Federal workplace transit benefit transportation matters.
-Every 2 years beginning 2019, compile a report on the operation of the Federal transit benefit program for reference when queried by Legislative or public requests for information on the Federal program.
+- In 2021, a compiled two-year report on the operation of the Federal Transit Benefit Program will be available for reference when queried by Legislative or public requests on the Federal program.